This chapter contains the policies of rOpenSci Software Peer Review.

 data retrieval: Packages for accessing and downloading data from online sources with scientific applications.
 Our definition of scientific applications is broad, including data storage services, journals, and other remote servers, as many data sources may be of interest to researchers.
 However, retrieval packages should be focused on data sources / topics, rather than services.
 For example a general client for Amazon Web Services data storage would not be in-scope.
 (Examples: rotl, gutenbergr)

 data extraction: Packages that aid in retrieving data from unstructured sources such as text, images and PDFs, as well as parsing scientific data types and outputs from scientific equipment.
-Statistical/ML libraries for modeling or prediction are typically not included in this category, but trained models that act as utilities (e.g., for optical character recognition), may qualify.
-(Examples: tabulizer, robotstxt, genbankr)
+Statistical/ML libraries for modeling or prediction are typically not included in this category, nor are code parsers.
+Trained models that act as utilities (e.g., for optical character recognition), may qualify.
+(Examples: tabulizer for extracting tables from PDF documents, genbankr for parsing files from GenBank, treeio for phylogentic reading in phylogentic tree files, lightr for parsing files from spectroscopic instruments))

 data deposition: Packages that support deposition of data into research repositories, including data formatting and metadata generation.
 (Example: EML)